 How To Build a Charming DIY Faux Fireplace Mantel Surround

 As an Amazon affiliate, I earn from qualifying purchases at no extra cost to you.
-My blog contains other affiliate links as well for your convenience.
+My blog contains other affiliate links for your convenience as well.
 Click here to read my privacy policy.

 But that wasn’t going to stop me.
-I wanted to have the look of a real fireplace in our home but the living room was just too small to build a faux option.
+I wanted to have the look of a real fireplace in our home, but the living room was just too small to build a faux option.

-Faux Fireplace Mantel Surround
+Reasons to Build a DIY Faux Fireplace Mantel Surround

 DIY Faux Fireplace Mantel Surround Plans